-IAI: None Computer Service and Repair is a course designed to teach the student how to install new machines in a stand-alone or networked environment.
-Preventive maintenance tasks, troubleshooting techniques, and emergency problem handling will also be presented along with equipment testing and the installation of systems and application software.
+IAI: None A+ Essentials is a course designed to teach the student how to install new machines in a stand-alone or networked environment.
+Preventive maintenance tasks, troubleshooting techniques, and emergency problem handling will also be presented along with equipment testing and the installation of systems and application

-Prerequisite: CIS 102 and EET 100

-Credit: 3 semester hours
+Prerequisite: CIS 102 and EET 100 Credit: 3 semester hours Lecture: 2 Lab: 2

-Lecture: 2

-PCT 270 - Introduction to UNIX/Linux
+PCT 270 -Introduction to UNIX/Linux IAI: None

-Introduction to UNIX/Linux introduces the student to the features of the UNIX/Linux operating system.
+1.2 Introduction to UNIX/Linux introduces the student to the features of the UNIX/Linux operating system.
 Topics covered are the functions of a multi-user operating system, file system structure, basic system commands, how to configure user environments, as well as an introduction to shell programming.
 The student will learn the basic skills needed to function in the UNIX/Linux system environment.

-Prerequisite: CIS 102; Recommended: CIS 276.
+Prerequisite: CIS 102 Recommended: CIS 276 Credit: 3 semester hours

-PCT 275 -Cisco Firewall Design IAI: None
+PCT 275 -Cisco Firewall Design